FrancescaLodi/Pan-cancer-Lodi-et-al/README.md

 # Pan-cancer-Lodi-et-al
-This repository contains code related to data processing and downstream analysis associated with the study "Dissecting the pan-cancer single-cell tumor immune microenvironment during immune checkpoint therapy" at Nature Genetics.
+This repository contains code related to data processing and downstream analysis associated with the study "A pan-cancer dissection of the tumor immune microenvironment transcriptomic landscape", under submission at Cell Reports Medicine.

 # Data Availability
-## Processed & filtered scRNA-Seq data
+## Processed & filtered scRNAseq data
-All processed scRNA-seq data are available for in-browser exploration and download through the Data Access official portal https://lambrechtslab.sites.vib.be/en/dataaccess
+All processed scRNAseq data are available for in-browser exploration and download through the Data Access official portal https://lambrechtslab.sites.vib.be/en/dataaccess

 ## Shiny Apps
 We created interactive and publicly available Shiny Apps designed to provide the research community with an intuitive way of visualizing, exploring, and downloading our data, while using the annotation from our pan-cancer dataset (temporarely at https://marine-lab.shinyapps.io/PanCancer-Lodi/).